MicrosoftDocs/minecraft-creator/creator/ScriptAPI/minecraft/server/ItemStack.md

 Number of the items in the stack.
 Valid values range between 1-255.
 The provided value will be clamped to the item's maximum stack size.

 Type: *number*

-> [!IMPORTANT]
+Notes:
-> This property can't be edited in read-only mode.
+  - This property can't be edited in read-only mode.

-> [!WARNING]
-> This property can throw errors when used.
+  - This property can throw errors when used.
->
-> Throws if the value is outside the range of 1-255.
+    - Throws if the value is outside the range of 1-255.

 ### **isStackable**
 `read-only isStackable: boolean;`